AdobeDocs/contributor.en/user/writing-essentials/using-markdown.md

 ---
 title: How to use Markdown for writing Docs
-description: This article provides the basics and reference information for the Markdown language used for writing docs.microsoft.com articles.
+description: This article provides the basics and reference information for the Markdown language used for writing articles.
 ---
 # How to use Markdown for writing Docs

 Adobe Docs articles are written in a lightweight markup language called [Markdown](https://daringfireball.net/projects/markdown/), which is both easy to read and easy to learn.
-Because of this, it has quickly become an industry standard.

 Because Adobe Docs content is stored in GitHub, it can use a version of Markdown called [GitHub Flavored Markdown (GFM)](https://help.github.com/categories/writing-on-github/), which provides additional functionality for common formatting needs.
 Additionally, Adobe extended Markdown in a few ways to support certain help-related features such as notes and embedded videos.